-HAPPY KIDS’s Curriculum is an internationally based curriculum which places great emphasis on the understanding of concepts and development of attitudes as well as acquisition of knowledge and skills.
+HAPPY KIDS’s Curriculum is an internationally based curriculum.
+This places great emphasis on the understanding of concepts and development of attitudes as well as acquisition of knowledge and skills.
 Underlying are the beliefs that effective learning is an active, cross-disciplinary, inquiry-based process.

 It is the sum of all the experiences: